rubymonsters/webapps-for-beginners/source/08-rack/01-hello_world.md

 So the method `call` returns something that represents an HTTP response in Rack!

-Rack makes it so that whenever there's a request coming in (on the computer that is `localhost`, i.e. your own, local computer, and on the port 9292), it will turn this request into a hash `env` that is passed to the method `call`.
-I.e. the argument `env` contains the request information.
+Rack makes it so that whenever there's a request coming in (on the computer that is `localhost`, i.e. your own, local computer, and on the port `9292`), it will turn this request into a hash `env`.
+It will then hand us this hash by calling our method `call`.
+I.e. the hash `env` that is passed to us as an argument contains the request information.
 We'll have a look at that in a minute.

-Rack then expects that you return an array containing those three elements:
+Rack then expects us (our method `call`) to return an array containing those three elements:

 * The HTTP response code
 * A hash of headers
 * The response body, which must respond to each (i.e. we can just use an array)

+In other words, that's also a kind of protocol (programmers also use the term "interface" here).
+Rack defines how we can interact with it in a formal way in terms of Ruby.
+The protocol is defined as something like:

 <p class="hint">
 A Rack application implements a method <code>call</code> that takes a hash